athomasq/athomasq.github.io/navigation/blog.md

 Now, I don't know Yuri personally, and a brief scan of his timeline suggests I'd probably agree with him on many topics.
 But come on.
 For a professional investor, this is deeply unserious.

-(It's the natural outcome of a 15-year rising tide where the winning strategy for VCs is marketing for deal flow, access investing, "co-opetition" networks, consensus evaluations, and targeting markups over end outcomes.
-Note that this strategy is evolutionarily dominant: investors who don't do this, exit the industry.)
+And he's not alone; there are *lots* of venture investors who are similarly lax.
+It's the natural outcome of a 15-year rising tide where the winning strategy for VCs is marketing for deal flow, access investing, "co-opetition" networks, consensus evaluations, and targeting markups over end outcomes.
+Note that this strategy is evolutionarily dominant: investors who don't do this, exit the industry.